 Today Prime Minister of India is unveiling a tall statue of a tall leader, Iron man of India, Sardar Vallabhbhai Patel.
 There are several discussions on his legacy.

-Sardar, no doubt, is the architect of modern administratively integrated geographical India and deserves a huge respect from every Indian.
+Sardar, no doubt, is the architect of modern administratively integrated geographical India.
+He certainly deserves a huge respect from every Indian.

 Everytime i read about Sardar, i reminisce my childhood.
-As a child, i grew up listening to many first hand personal stories of India’s freedom struggle
+As a child, i grew up listening to many personal stories of India’s freedom struggle

 and Operation Polo from my grandmother.
-Both the happy and dreaded feelings living in the erstwhile Hyderabad state post 1947.
+They included both the happy and dreaded feelings living in the erstwhile Hyderabad state post 1947.

 This is my humble blog relating my perspectives connecting Sardar, Operation Polo and my paternal grandmother.

-My grandmother’s stories always fascinated me since she had personally lived through those times and had a first hand experience with diverse perspectives.
-So let me digress for a bit about her life.
+My grandmother’s stories always fascinated me.
+She had personally lived through the independence movement.
+Let me digress for a bit about her life.

-Before you start thinking if she was some great public/political leader, let me tell you that she was a simple god-fearing housewife in Wanaparthy samsthanam, a vassal of erstwhile Hyderabad state under Nizam.
+Before you start thinking if my grandmother was some great public/political leader, no she wasn’t.
+She was a simple god-fearing housewife.
+She lived in Wanaparthy samsthanam, a vassal of erstwhile Hyderabad state under Nizam.

-She was the daughter and daughter-in-law of orthodox Brahmin landlord families and was also a distant cousin of the freedom fighter and first elected Chief Minister of liberated Hyderabad state, Burgula Ramakrishna Rao.
-She was married to Kovuru Venkateshwar Rao (my namesake), an english convent educated lawyer (vakalat) turned philosopher with deep spiritual beliefs.
+She was the daughter and daughter-in-law of orthodox Brahmin landlord families.
+She was a distant cousin of the freedom fighter and first elected Chief Minister of liberated Hyderabad state, Burgula Ramakrishna Rao.
+She was married to Kovuru Venkateshwar Rao (my grandfather and namesake).
+My grandfather was an english convent educated lawyer turned philosopher with deep spiritual beliefs.

-She was a varacious reader.
-She read numerous books on diverse topics while giving me company and at times competing 😀🙏 while i studied for my exams.
-I never dared/cared to ask her academic credentials (not very high given the social norms of those days), since as far as I am concerned she was a living University.
+I never dared/cared to ask her academic credentials.
+It may be not very high given the circumstances those days.
+But as far as I am concerned she was a living University.
 My best schooling was when i was listening to her.

-May be such diverse family background coupled with her interesting story-telling abilities helped her bring unique perspectives and capture the imagination of my young mind.
+May be diverse family background coupled with her interesting story-telling abilities helped to capture the imagination of my young mind.

-When talking about India’s Independence movement, she often recalled those anxious moments they spent in post 1947 erstwhile Hyderabad state being concerned not just for the safety of their immediate family but the entire extended families of many villages in that area.
+She often talked about India’s Independence movement.
+She would recall those anxious moments they spent in erstwhile Hyderabad state post 1947.
+They were concerned not just for the safety of their immediate family but all the families of many villages in that area.

-She often described the sigh of relief and happiness from villagers when they were told that “Indian Union” flights are hovering on their heads assuring them of their safety.
+She would describe with a glint in her eyes the relief and happiness from all villagers when they were told that “Indian Union” flights are hovering on their heads.
+It assured them of their safety.

-She would also talk about how they used to work to prepare India flags with saree and any available cloth material.
+She would also talk about how they worked together to prepare Indian flags with saree and any available cloth material.
 She proudly described the audacity and the fearlessness inspired by the ideals of leaders in those times.

 Then she would go on to joyfully describe the festive atmosphere in their homes when they joined with the rest of India in celebrating the liberation and independence.